What Are Complementary Angles? A Complete Guide

 In math, understanding these terms helps us break down complex problems into simpler parts.

-Whether you’re calculating unknown angles, solving puzzles, or even planning a piece of furniture, knowing how angles work together makes it easier to find solutions.
+Whether we are calculating unknown angles, solving puzzles, or even planning a piece of furniture, knowing how angles work together makes it easier to find solutions.

 • If two angles are complementary, their measures add up to 90°.